This is the eighth and last chapter in my financial story series.

 I dream about revolutionizing the educational system.

 I don’t really believe in politics or revolutions to change the world.
 I believe education is the key to improve the society.
 I believe current education system is bugged.
-I got interested in Montessori and Steiner educational systems, but I still think there’s room for an educational revolution here.
-I like the vision of Sir Ken Robinson (link, link, link) and I’m here to announce I’ll found the “why school”, where kids are encouraged to ask questions and go looking for answers!
+I got interested in Montessori educational system.
+I still think there’s room for an educational revolution here.
+I like the vision of Sir Ken Robinson (link, link, link) and I’m here to announce I’ll found the “why school“, where kids are encouraged to ask questions and go looking for answers!

 I dream about becoming a professional writer.